The Webretailer News June 10, 2022

 And with their existing fulfillment structure, the new warehouses will increase their service capacity to 95% of the US population with the same level of shipping.
 If you include Walmart stores, they’ll be able to provide same-day delivery to eighty percent of the US.

-We’ll keep you informed as the company progresses with its fulfillment warehouse expansion.
+We’ll keep you informed as the company progresses with their fulfillment warehouse expansion.

 eBay Vault program officially launches starting with trading cards